As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 1. Research the Brand

 This is the absolute first thing you should do before buying essential oils.
-The single best way to ensure that you’re buying the best quality essential oil is by only buying from a reputed brand.
+The single best way to ensure you’re buying the best quality essential oil is by only buying from a reputed brand.

 Go to the website and read about the company.
 Who is behind the brand?
 Is it a certified Aromatherapist?
 What certifications does the company have?
 Does the company practice sustainable and cruelty-free practices?
-All of these factors speak volumes about the type of company you’re buying from.

-Why it’s important to research the brand: There are way too many spurious companies trying to cash in on the popularity of aromatherapy with low-quality oils.
 Researching the brand is key to identifying reputed essential oil brands.
 A company that values its integrity will not compromise on the quality of the essential oils they market.

 3. Read the Label